guzus/llm-mafia-game/README.md

 - Runs the game **n times** and tracks win rates.
 - Stores results in **Firebase** for real-time updates.
 - Provides a **Flask-based dashboard** with graphical representation of model performance using **Matplotlib**.
+- Supports **multiple languages** for game prompts and interactions.

 ## Mafia Game Rules